Rogue security software: Operation

 Sanction by the FTC and the increasing effectiveness of anti-malware tools since 2006 have made it difficult for spyware and adware distribution networks—already complex to begin with—to operate profitably.
 Malware vendors have turned instead to the simpler, more profitable business model of rogue security software, which is targeted directly at users of desktop computers.

 Rogue security software is often distributed through highly lucrative affiliate networks, in which affiliates supplied with Trojan kits for the software are paid a fee for every successful installation, and a commission from any resulting purchases.
 The affiliates then become responsible for setting up infection vectors and distribution infrastructure for the software.
 An investigation by security researchers into the Antivirus XP 2008 rogue security software found just such an affiliate network, in which members were grossing commissions upwards of $USD150,000 over 10 days, from tens of thousands of successful installations.

+Despite its use of old-fashioned and somewhat unsophisticated techniques, rogue security software has become a significant security threat, due to the size of the impacted populations, the number of different variants that have been unleashed (over 250), and the profits that have been made for cyber-criminals (over $300,000 a month).

 Countermeasures

 Private efforts

 Law enforcement and legislation in all countries are slow to react to the appearance of rogue security software.
 In contrast, several private initiatives providing discussion forums and lists of dangerous products were founded soon after the appearance of the first rogue security software.
 Some reputable vendors, such as Kaspersky, also began to provide lists of rogue security software.
 In 2005, the Anti-Spyware Coalition was founded, a coalition of anti-spyware software companies, academics, and consumer groups.

 Many of the private initiatives were initially informal discussions on general Internet forums, but some were started or even entirely carried out by individual people.
 The perhaps most famous and extensive one is the Spyware Warrior list of rogue/suspect antispyware products and websites by Eric Howes, which has however not been updated since May 2007.
 The website recommends checking the following websites for new rogue anti-spyware programs, most of which are not really new and are "simply re-branded clones and knockoffs of the same rogue applications that have been around for years."